Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 In the

-Restart the cluster to apply the changes.
+Restart the cluster for the changes to take effect.

 -